WHAT IS DIABETES????

-Diabetes is a disease that adversely affects your body’s ability to produce or use insulin.
-Insulin is a hormone.
+Diabetes is a disorder that adversely affects your body’s ability to produce or use insulin.
+Insulin is a hormone that plays a vital role in energy consumption in the body.
 When your body turns the food you eat into energy (also called sugar or glucose), insulin is released to help transport this energy to the cells.
 Insulin acts as a “key.”
-Its chemical message tells the cell to open and receive appropriate amount of glucose.
+Its chemical message tells the cell to open and receive an appropriate amount of glucose.

 Diabetes In India:

 While there are numerous health issues that India is battling with, diabetes is one of the most worrisome issues.
 According to research by the International Diabetes Federation, In India, There were over 72.946.400 cases of diabetes in 2017.
 India is one of the 6 countries of the IDF SEA region.
 425 million people have diabetes in the world and 82 million people in the SEA Region; by 2045 this will rise to 151 million.
 The International Diabetes Federation projects that the number of Indians with diabetes will soar to 123 million by 2040.
 Currently, 5% of the Indian population suffers from diabetes.The above figures show the exponential increase in the number of diabetic patients.

 HOW DOES EXTERNAL INSULIN AFFECT THE BODY???